Skip to content Skip to footer

 TL;DR

-Constructing with shipping containers?
-The foundation you build will be the most important choice you make.
-In this article we will explain 7 of the most common foundation types:
+Building with metal shipping containers in the Austin area?
+The foundation you construct will be your most crucial decision.
+Below, we will cover 7 of the most common foundation types utilized by container builders:

-Temporary Foundations: Wood skids (inexpensive and removable), steel skids (easy to move with equipment), and gravel pads (easy for DIY).
-Best for storage containers, workshops or other buildings you may want to move.
+Temporary Foundations: Wood skids (least expensive and easy to remove), steel skids (easy to move with machinery), and gravel pads (DIY friendly).
+Ideal for storage containers, workshops or other structures you may need moved.

 Key Takeaways:

-• A 40-foot container is 8,500+ pounds and needs to be adequately supported.
+• Consider the container weight.
+A 40 foot container can weigh 8,500+ pounds and needs to be supported properly.

-Simply put, your container’s foundation is the structure that supports your shipping container and keeps it off the ground.
-It’s what goes between the raw earth and the underside of your steel box.
-It can be as simple as a few concrete blocks at the corners or as complex as a full basement with poured concrete walls – it depends on your situation and local building codes.
+Simply. your containers foundation are the supporting structures that hold up your shipping container and keep it off of the ground.
+What goes between Mother Earth and the bottom of your steel crate.
+This could be as simple as some cinder blocks around the perimeter or as complicated as a full blown basement with poured walls–and here in Central Texas it mostly depends on if you have Hill Country limestone or Blackland Prairie clay.

 Why Shipping Containers Need A Foundation